matthias-prangl/hsro-inf-kp.github.io/README.md

 In the example above the compiler error could be solved by calling `a.clone()` instead of a simple assignment.

 ### Moving on: moves in functions
-Moves don't only occur if you assign a value to a variable.
+Moves doesn't only occur if you assign a value to a variable.
 Values are also moved if they are passed as a parameter to a function.
-If you passed a variable to a function this variable is now uninitialized.
+If you passed a variable to a function this variable gets uninitialized.

 ```rust
 fn do_sth(s: String) { }